JTCyberTech/Cybersecurity-Home-Labs/HackThisSite Writeup/Basic.md

 ## 4 and 5.
 We can edit value on the hidden input type.

-## 6. If there is encryption, more like a Bruteforce thing.
+## 6. If there is input box for encryption, more like a Bruteforce thing.

 ## 7. We can break the command with `&&` and then another command like `ls`

 ## 8. #exec cmd="..." inside a comment <!-- ... --> will execute the command inside the comment on HTML, called SSI or Server Side Include.

+## 9. Teaches us that we have to think outside the box sometimes. look back at what we did and use what is available from before.

+## 10. We can use inspect > console to tamper many things such as cookie to change into authorized=yes to gain access.

+## 11. ".htaccess" directory = Apache can be helpful.